 The Company assess its mine rehabilitation provision annually.
-Significant judgement is required in determining the provision for mine rehabilitation and closure as there are many factors that will affect the ultimate liability payable to rehabilitate the mine sites, including future disturbances caused by further development, changes in technology, changes in regulations, price increases, changes in social expectations, changes in timing of cash flows which are based on life of mine plans and changes in discount rates.
+Significant judgement is required in determining the provision for mine rehabilitation and closure as there are many factors that will affect the ultimate liability payable to rehabilitate the mine sites, including future disturbances caused by further development, changes in technology, initial estimate was originally recognised as part of an asset measured in accordance with AASB 116 Property, Plant and Equipment.

+changes in regulations, price increases, changes in social expectations, changes in timing of cash flows which are based on life of mine plans and changes in discount rates.
 When these factors change or become known in the future, such differences will impact the mine rehabilitation provision in the period in which the change becomes known.